 A consultant provides advice to the principal on an hourly basis as needed.
-Hours for consulting are agreed on a case-by-case basis.
+Consulting hours are agreed upon on a case-by-case basis.

 Entitlements under labour law

-Free service contracts are subject to contractual freedom, which means, the terms of contract and special benefits can be negotiated freely.
+Free service contracts are subject to contractual freedom, which means contractual terms and special benefits can be freely negotiated.

-Free service contractors generally do not have any entitlement under labour law, such as entitlement to annual leave, continued pay in the event of illness, collective-bargaining wages, and special bonus payments, or old-system severance pay.
-Free service contractors have to be, however, covered by the new-system severance pay.
+Free service contractors generally do not have any entitlement under labour law, such as an annual leave, sickpay, collective-bargaining wages, and special bonus payments, or old-system severance pay.
+However, free service contractors must be covered by the new-system severance pay.

-Unless other notice periods have been agreed, the statutory 14-day period applies.
-For higher-level service grades, the notice period is four weeks, provided the free service contract has existed for at least three months.
+Unless another notice period has been agreed upon, the statutory 14-day period applies.
+For higher-level services, the notice period is four weeks, provided the free service contract has existed for at least three months.
 The free service contract may be terminated at any time without notice for important reasons.